dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 ---------------

 We will begin by launching a terminal window in which we can execute commands.
-Do this by running **xterm** on a Linux machine, opening the **Terminal** app on a Mac, or launching a terminal emulator on Windows.
+Do this by running **xterm** on a Linux machine, launching a terminal emulator on Windows, or opening the **Terminal** application on a Mac, as I've done here.

 We assume that you are working on a machine on which the Docker software has already been installed.
 METviewer uses container orchestration provided by Docker-Compose.
-Let's make sure that both docker and docker-compose are available in your path.
+Let's make sure that both **docker** and **docker-compose** are available in your path.

 .. code-block::